theatre club

 Who is invited?

 Anyone who saw the show!
-But not the people who made it, which makes Theatre Club very different to the usual post-show Q&A. At Theatre Club, audiences share their questions and responses with each other.
-Confused?
-Bored?
-Delighted?
-It’s all welcome!
+But not the people who made it, which makes Theatre Club very different to the usual post-show Q&A. Got a comment, not a question?
+Secretly hated the show?
+Feel like you didn’t understand it?
+Come to to Theatre Club!

 How does it work?

-Sometimes Theatre Club happens immediately post-show, and sometimes people see the show on different days and return to the theatre or meet online for the conversation.
-I host it and always have a few questions I’m interested in, to move us along if needed – but the best Theatre Clubs are genuine conversations, a shared dialogue not led by me.
+You watch the show on any day that suits you, and come to the discussion on the advertised date.
+To make life simpler, that’s usually post-show in the bar, but sometimes it’s online.
+I host the conversation and always have a few questions I’m interested in, to move us along if needed – but the best Theatre Clubs are genuine conversations, to which everyone brings their curiosity and points of view..

 Why do people come?